eeoms/bzm-bot-public/README.md

 This guide will walk you through the steps to set up your Discord bot from scratch.
 Follow each step carefully to ensure everything is set up correctly.
 I made this README with ChatGPT, not too sure how reliable it is, and I'm too lazy to make my own.

+This bot was made for [discord.gg/bzms](https://discord.gg/bzms) but is no longer being hosted, so I'm making it open-sourced.

 ## Table of Contents

 1. [Preview](#preview)